 With turquoise water, white sand, and small islands dotting the horizon, this spot is hard to beat.
 These beaches are an off-grid paradise, so come prepared with everything you need.

-TIP: Stop in Mulege to restock on fuel, water, and groceries before continuing south to Bahia Concepcion.
-The narrow one-way streets make this town difficult to navigate for big rigs.
-Park just before entering the town’s arches and shop at the grocery store across the highway.
+TIP: Stop at Ley Supermarket in Santa Rosalia or at the smaller markets in Mulege to buy groceries before heading to Bahia Concepcion.
+Be aware that the narrow one-way streets in Mulege make it difficult to navigate for big rigs.
+You can park just before entering the town’s arches and shop at the grocery store across the highway.

-Description: Long beach on Bahia El Coyote (Coyote Bay) with vacation homes on one side and a beach campground on the other.
-The only amenities are beachfront palapas, primitive pit toilets, and trash pickup.
+Bahia El Coyote is a sandy bay with vacation homes on one side and a beach campground on the other.
+The only amenities at Playa El Coyote are beachfront palapas, primitive pit toilets, and occasional trash pickup.
 A large island with a hidden beach is within kayaking distance from this shore.
 There’s a small market and restaurant a 15-minute walk away on the other side of the highway.
 No hook-ups or cell phone service.

 Loreto